Griffiths & Hare, New Mexico Agricultural Experiment Station Bulletin 60: 64, 1906

 What is Opuntia chlorotica santa-rita?

 Opuntia chlorotica santa-rita is one of three varieties of the prickly pear cactus, Opuntia chlorotica.
-The varieties are santa-rita, gosseliniana, and chlorotica (Ferguson 1988), and var. santa rita is the most handsome.
+The varieties are santa-rita, gosseliniana, and chlorotica (Ferguson 1988).
+Santa rita is the most handsome.
 The three varieties blend into each other over their range where they overlap.

 O. chlorotica santa-rita is an upright, open-branching cactus to 1.5 m with a distinct trunk (sometimes two trunks) up to 15 cm across.
 The cladodes are suborbicular, orbicular, or rarely obovate or even pointed.
 Cladodes are about 12 to 18 cm across with a bluish or purplish cast.
 Some individuals are strongly colored.
 Spines are absent in this Opuntia, or there may be 1(3) per in a few areoles at the tips of the cladodes.
 If spines are present they are yellow to reddish-brown or sometimes darker, and 2-3 cm long.